 The 100+ page report contains four chapters.

-Chapter 1 – The shifting contours of the Asia-Pacific disaster Riskscape talks about how the risks in the region are changing and expanding compounded by the pandemic and climate change.
+Chapter 1 – The Shifting Contours of the Asia-Pacific Disaster Riskscape discusses how risks in the region are changing and expanding, compounded by the pandemic and climate change.

-Chapter 2 – Managing disasters during a global pandemic talks about the struggles across Asia and the Pacific region to control the pandemic while coping and addressing natural disasters.
-The pandemic has compounded the impacts of floods, droughts, cyclones, and locusts swarms, making effect response very challenging.
+Chapter 2 – Managing Disasters during a Global Pandemic discusses the challenges faced by the Asia-Pacific region in controlling the pandemic while coping with and addressing natural disasters.
+The pandemic has exacerbated the impacts of floods, droughts, cyclones, and locust swarms, making an effective response even more challenging.

 Chapter 3 – Hotspots of exposure to cascading risks, identifies regions in Asia and Pacific that are contending with the simultaneous effects of the slow onset of climate change and disasters, in addition to the pandemic and extreme events and its impact on the economy, infrastructure, economy, health, and livelihoods.